-Now you know enough to get started on this brilliant platform and that Snapchat is still relevant for business in 2021.
+Now you know enough to get started on this brilliant platform and that Snapchat is still relevant for business even today.
 It can be overwhelming initially, but once you get familiar with the platform, it is all uphill from there.
 Bookmark this page to keep the quick guide handy at all times.

-Until next time, Be creative! - Pix'sTory made by Rohan Gadekar
+Until next time, Happy Snapping! - Pix'sTory made by Rohan Gadekar

 Marketing Head, What a Story